-The Corporation will employ all reasonable efforts to protect the privacy rights of the Complainant, the Respondent(s) (that is the individual(s) against whom the complaint is filed), Respondent and the witnesses to the extent as much as possible, consistent with the Corporation's legal obligations to investigate, to take appropriate action, and to comply with any discovery or disclosure obligations.
+The Corporation will employ all reasonable efforts to protect the privacy rights of the Complainant, the Respondent(s) (that is the individual(s) against whom the complaint is filed) Respondent, and the witnesses to the extent possible, consistent with the Corporation's legal obligations to investigate, to take appropriate action, and comply with any discovery or disclosure obligations.

-All records generated under the terms of this policy and related administrative guidelines shall be maintained as confidential to the extent permitted by law.
+All records generated under the terms of this policy shall be maintained as confidential to the extent permitted by law.
 Confidentiality, however, cannot be guaranteed.
 Additionally, the Respondent must be provided the Complainant's identity.